 Most of the companies we reviewed are registered with a state attorney general office or other state agency that oversees consumer protection.
 180 Credit Solutions is one company that is registered through the Texas Secretary of State rather than the attorney general office since this is where consumer protection is regulated within Texas.

-Florida is one state doesn't regulate the credit industry, including credit reporting and credit counseling services.
+Florida is one state that doesn't regulate the credit industry, including credit reporting and credit counseling services.
 This was verified with the Florida State Attorney General's Office of Citizen Services, the agency that oversees consumer protection.
 We also spoke with the Department of Finance Services that oversee debt consolidation companies in Florida, but they, too, do not regulate credit repair business.

 The Credit People is the only service on our lineup that is located in Florida.